mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 If you haven't read [part one](/2012/08/27/lua-for-programmers-part-1) already, I'd highly recommend doing so.
 For reference, here's a list of the parts in this series:

-* [Part 1: Language Essentials](/2012/08/27/lua-for-programmers-part-1), the current part; it covers fundamental syntax and concepts such as operators, loops, and functions.
+* [Part 1: Language Essentials](/2012/08/27/lua-for-programmers-part-1), covers fundamental syntax and concepts such as operators, loops, and functions.
 * Part 2: Data and Standard Libraries, the current part; covers Lua's built-in data types and some of the standard libraries.
 * Part 3: More Advanced Concepts (not yet published), deals with things like iterators, metatables, and variable scope.
 * Part 4: Tips and Tricks (not yet published), covers a number of little things that are handy to know.